nlweb-ai/MSR-Web-Verbs/README.md

 Currently we have three early prototypes:

 1. Our extension to NLWeb's db_load functionality.
 It ingests web verbs into the vector database.
 Please see [this instruction](verb_ingress/README.md).
 2. A set of 50 implemented verbs and a set of 100 tasks, each similar to the one shown above in the video.
 The agent successfully composes the verbs to fulfill all the tasks.
-The solutions are also contained in this repo.
-(To be added to this repo soon.)
+Please see [this instruction](verbs/README.md)
 3. A tool for developers to wrap a browser-interaction sequence into a verb.
 (To be added to this repo later.)